 “I think it’s meant to be,” said Lin.
 “After my wife passed away in 2014, I was left in a two-story home, so it was right that I came here.”

 Lin, who receives personal care, was always very familiar with the Masonic Village campus.
-For 19 years, Lin served as the Past Grand Patron of the Order of Eastern Star in Pennsylvania, a Masonic organization he and his wife were passionate about.
+In 1999, he served as the Grand Patron of the Order of Eastern Star in Pennsylvania, a Masonic organization he and his wife were passionate about.
 From his Masonic connection, Lin developed friendships with many other residents who encouraged him to make the move.
 He is a 55-year Mason and Past Master of his Lodge.

 “I’m amazed every day at the care that everyone here receives,” Lin said.
 “From the nurses to the cooks to the administration, everyone cares.
 Plus, it’s just a beautiful, well-maintained campus.
 Nothing here goes unnoticed.”